 Pruning directly following planting should be limited.
 A plant will establish and grow more quickly if pruning is minimized at planting.
 Although structural pruning of young plants can be beneficial to the success and the longevity of the plant it is preferable to start theses procedures only after the plant has been established in the ground for a year or more.
 The only pruning that is suggested at planting is the removal of broken or damaged branches.

 Staking & Guying

 Staking of newly planted trees is typically unnecessary.
 Staking can have negative effects on tree development.
 Staked trees will commonly develop a smaller root system because the tree accustoms itself to having added support in the form of stakes, rather than a deeper and more stabilizing root system.
-After the stakes are removed the tree is more subjected to breaking or tipping over.
+After the stakes are removed the tree is more subject to breaking or tipping over.
 Staked trees are also shown to produce smaller caliper trunks with less trunk taper.
 Staking may be necessary with specific site conditions.
-For example, staking is more necessary on a windy site involving a tree with a tall heavy canopy with a less than adequate sized root ball.
-Staking may prove more beneficial than not staking if it will aid in reducing movement of the root ball and therefore potentially reducing damage to the fine, absorbing roots.
-If staking must be used the material used to attach the tree to the stake should be smooth, strong and somewhat elastic.
+For example, staking may be necessary on a windy site involving a tree with a tall, heavy canopy and a less than adequately sized root ball.
+In some cases staking is used to aid in reducing movement of the root ball, therefore reducing potential damage to the fine, absorbing root hairs.
+If staking must be used, the material used to attach the tree to the stake should be smooth, strong, and somewhat elastic.
 Support stakes or guy wires should generally be removed after one growing season to prevent girdling injury.